by Contributing Author

 Rent Out Your Extra Space

 If you’re a homeowner, consider renting out the space that you don’t use.
 This could mean renting out a room in your home or it could mean renting out your second house, down by the lake.
 Renting is a complex situation for most people, so if you go this route make sure to either hire a company to help you with the legal or go through a vetted company like Airbnb.
 If you choose to rent out a space inside your home, make sure to have copies of important documents hidden away, and all your valuables are where only you have access.
+On the other hand, you can ask for Mesa property management services.

 Explore Online Work